RAMAKRISHNA MISSION SHILPAVIDYALAYA

 Shifting of Premise:

-On 9th Oct., 1975 Revered Srimat Swami Vireswaranandaji Maharaj,10th President, Ramakrishna Math and Mission shifted Shilpavidyalaya from Math premises to it’s present building.
-Since then, this day is observed as the foundation Day of the School.
+On 9th Oct., 1975 Srimat Swami Vireswaranandaji Maharaj, 10th President, Ramakrishna Math and Mission shifted Shilpavidyalaya from Math premises to it’s present building.
+Since then, this day is observed as the Foundation Day of the School.

 Formation of I.T.I.

 With the Government policy of setting up of I.T.I.’s in every districts, a uniform syllabus, session and certificate for the trades came into being.
-For the benefit of the students, Shilpavidyalaya also restructured its trades as required under I.T.I. norms and in 1989 was granted affiliation by the National Council for Vocational Training, Govt. of India as I.T.I.
+For the benefit of the students, Shilpavidyalaya also restructured its trades as required under I.T.I. norms and in 1989 was granted affiliation by the National Council for Vocational Training, Govt. of India for conducting I.T.I. courses.

 After getting affiliated with NCVT (1989) there were two shifts for classes.
 First shift was from 9:30 am to 4:30 pm and second shift was from 1:30 pm to 8:00 pm.

 At that time it was running the following N.C.V.T recognized trades: